 05 June: How to Win Friends

-If you’re wondering how to win friends and influence people, today’s chapter shows how long-term friends are gained and kept as a real asset…
+If you’re feeling windswept even in the basic relationships and wondering how to win friends and influence people, today’s chapter shows how long-term friends are gained and kept as a real asset…

-READ 1 Kings 5 Make notes, if you’d like, of what stands out for you.
-Feel free to use the “Leave a Comment” box below to also write some of your thoughts.
+READ 1 Kings 5 (If you prefer a different language option, click the dropdown for another version, or choose the sound icon for the audio) Be sure to make notes of what stands out for you, then feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY: